Victory for Clean Water and Communities in Coal Ash Lawsuit Against TVA

-Today, a federal court in Nashville ruled against the Tennessee Valley Authority for coal ash leaks at its Gallatin Fossil Plant and ordered it excavate and move its coal ash from a leaking, unlined pit to a safe dry lined location.
-The ruling came in favor of plaintiffs Tennessee Scenic Rivers Association, represented by the SELC and co-plaintiff Tennessee Clean Water Network.
+Nashville, TN – Today, a Federal Court in Nashville Tennessee ruled against TVA for coal ash pollution at its Gallatin Fossil Plant and ordered it to excavate and move its coal ash from a leaking, unlined pit to an appropriate safe lined site.
+The ruling came in favor of plaintiffs, Tennessee Scenic Rivers Association, represented by the Southern Environmental Law Center, and co-plaintiff Tennessee Clean Water Network.

-“This is a huge victory for the people of Tennessee and for all those fighting to ensure we have clean water in our state and our country,” said Senior Attorney Beth Alexander.
-“Like at Kingston, it was necessary to take TVA to court to force it to take responsibility for its coal ash pollution.
-TVA will be required to do the right thing again, this time at Gallatin.”
+“This is a huge victory for the people of Tennessee and for all those fighting to ensure that we have clean water in our state and in our country,” said Southern Environmental Law Center Senior Attorney Beth Alexander.
+“Like at Kingston, it was unfortunately necessary to take TVA to court to force it to take responsibility for its coal ash pollution.
+The good news is that TVA will be required to do the right thing again, this time at Gallatin.”

 “The people of Tennessee deserve this win and deserve clean water.
 This case represents what it means to be stewards of our land and water and the importance of the citizen's voice,” said Don Safer a board member of the Tennessee Scenic River Associates.
 “We are grateful to all those who fight on behalf of clean water in Tennessee and will continue to work on behalf of the people of Tennessee to ensure safe and clean water for all who rely on and enjoy the beautiful rivers and streams of Tennessee.”